Skip to content

 How it works

 mise hooks into your shell (with mise activate zsh) and sets the PATH environment variable to point your shell to the correct runtime binaries.
-When you cd into a directory containing a .tool-versions/.mise.toml file, mise will automatically set the appropriate tool versions in PATH.
+When you cd into a directory containing a mise.toml/.tool-versions file, mise will automatically set the appropriate tool versions in PATH.

 INFO

 After activating, every time your prompt displays it will call mise hook-env to fetch new environment variables.
 This should be very fast.
-It exits early if the directory wasn't changed or .tool-versions/.mise.toml files haven't been modified.
+It exits early if the directory wasn't changed or mise.toml/.tool-versions files haven't been modified.

 Common commands

 Here are some of the most important commands when it comes to working with dev tools.
+Click the header for each command to go to its reference documentation page to see all available flags/options and more examples.

 mise use